77th Intelligence Wing: Host at McClellan

 The 77th was redesignated the 77th Tactical Intelligence Wing in 1985, though it remained inactive.
 It was then consolidated with the 2852nd Air Base Wing in 1994 to provide services and support for McClellan Air Force Base, California with its satellite installations and the Sacramento Air Logistics Center with its tenant organizations (the 2852nd had been performing this duty since 1 August 1953) until the base was closed in 2001.

 Aeronautical and Human Systems

 The Human Systems Center was created in 1992, integrating people into Air Force systems through research and development.
 It was formed at Brooks Air Force Base, San Antonio, Texas, from parts of the Aerospace Medical Division.
 It was reflagged and reorganized into the 311th Human Systems Wing (1998).
 When the Agile Combat Support Systems Wing was created in 2004, it absorbed the functions and personnel of the 311th Human Systems Wing as the new Human Systems Group.
 This group was then redesignated as the 77th Aeronautical Systems Group in 2006.

-The 77th Aeronautical Systems Group moved from Brooks City-Base, Texas to Wright-Patterson Air Force Base, Ohio in mid-2009.
+The 77th Aeronautical Systems Group (ASG) moved from Brooks City-Base, Texas to Wright-Patterson Air Force Base, Ohio in mid-2009.
 It was inactivated on 30 June 2010 along with all aeronautical systems wings when the Aeronautical Systems Center was reorganized.